Natriks/dbcurse/README.md

-# dbcurse
+# DBCurse project

-Study project on WPF with event-driven programming elements.
+This is study project on WPF with event-driven programming elements.
 Works on MySQL database.